Vancouver Island is the perfect place to go camping.

 From Nels Bight, you can day hike to the Cape Scott Lighthouse, Hansen Lagoon or Guise Bay (another beautiful beach).
 The camping on Nels Bight beach is accessible via a 26km return hike.

 For an easier alternative to Nels Bight, consider camping at San Josef Bay.
-The stunning beach is an easy 5km return hike from the parking lot and also features fascinating ‘flowerpot’ rock formations.
+The stunning beach is a flat 5km return hike from the parking lot and also features fascinating ‘flowerpot’ rock formations.

 Cape Scott has six designated camping areas – Nels Bight, Nissen Bight, San Josef Bay, Eric Lake, Fisherman River and Guise Bay.